kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

 ## Objective

-KubeSphere provides alert policies for nodes and workloads.
-This guide demonstrates how you can create alert policies for nodes in the cluster and configure mail notifications.
-See [Alerting Policy (Workload Level)](../../../project-user-guide/alerting/alerting-policy/) to learn how to configure alert policies for workloads.
+KubeSphere provides alerting policies for nodes and workloads.
+This guide demonstrates how you can create alerting policies for nodes in the cluster and configure mail notifications.
+See [Alerting Policy (Workload Level)](../../../project-user-guide/alerting/alerting-policy/) to learn how to configure alerting policies for workloads.

 ## Prerequisites